nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   i.e. If `ORDER_ITEM` does not match any of the existing menu items, you need to add it as a menu item first.<br>
   You can find out how to add a menu item [here](#214-adding-a-menu-item-add_item)

-* Adding of duplicate orders is not allowed.
-Two orders are considered to be duplicates only if all the parameters (excluding `STATUS`) are the same (with matching cases).

 </div>

 <div markdown="block" class="alert alert-example">